Travel

 Next, gather the necessary documents, including a valid passport, job contract, proof of accommodation, and health insurance.
 For Employee and Blue Cards, applications can also be submitted online.

 Upon arrival in the Czech Republic, applicants must visit the Ministry of the Interior to providebiometric data.
-The decision process takes approximately 60 days for Employee Cards and 90 days for Blue Cards. applicants can track their application status online through the Ministry of the Interior’s portal.
+The decision process takes approximately 60 days for Employee Cards and 90 days for Blue Cards.
+Applicants can track their application status online through the Ministry of the Interior’s portal.

-Recent updates have introduced an expedited processing option for an additional fee of CZK 2,000 USD 88, EUR 82), further streamlining the process.
+Recent updates have introduced an expedited processing option for an additional fee of CZK 2,000 (~$88 USD / ~€82), further streamlining the process.

 Required Documents Checklist for Czech Republic Work Visa